 The first step of the deployment is to deploy the application as a Docker image.
-To do this, we first have to build the Docker image (from the Django application’s directory) and push it into our local registry:
+As we want to push it to our local registry, we need to find out its mapped port by running docker ps -f name=k3d-buzzword-counter-registry.
+In our case it is port 45319.
+Now we build the Docker image (from the Django application’s directory) and push it into our local registry:

 With the following commands (from the Helm charts’ directory), the application is installed and configured in the Kubernetes cluster with the PostgreSQL and RabbitMQ dependencies.

-After that, we can access our service under
+As we use nip.io, we can simply access our service under

 What’s more, we have mounted the current directory in the Docker container using the flag ‘-v $(pwd):/code’ so that the code changes in PyCharm are also available in the Kubernetes cluster.
 However, as we’re using the Django runserver, the live reloading will only work if the DEBUG=True has been set up.
 We can either deploy this via the Helm charts or simply export it in our swapped deployment.
 Afterwards, we’ll run the run script: